lablup/backend.ai-krunner-static-gnu/README.md

     statically built Python distribution.
 2. Increment *the volume version number* specified as a label `ai.backend.krunner.version` in `src/ai/backend/krunner/{distro_}/krunner-env.{distro}.dockerfile`.
+3. Increment *the package version number* in `src/ai/backend/krunner/{distro_}/__init__.py`.
-3. Run `uv run python scripts/build.py` to confirm if the volume archive build is successfully done.
+4. Run `uv run python scripts/build.py` to confirm if the volume archive build is successfully done.
-4. Repeat the above steps for each distro version.
+5. Repeat the above steps for each distro version.
 (For static builds, there is only one.)
-5. `rm -r dist/* build/*` (skip if these directories do not exist and or are empty)
+6. `rm -r dist/* build/*` (skip if these directories do not exist and or are empty)
-6. Commit.
+7. Commit.
-7. Create a signed annotated tag and push the tag to let GitHub Action build and publish wheels.
+8. Create a signed annotated tag and push the tag to let GitHub Action build and publish wheels.
-   The release version will follow the tag name.

 Note that `src/ai/backend/krunner/{distro_}/krunner-version.{distro}.txt` files are overwritten by the build script from the label.